-If you have an autoimmune disease that’s controlling your life you’ll do just about anything to feel better (so you can get your life back).
+If you have an autoimmune disease that’s controlling your life you’ll do just about anything to get your life back.

-You may have heard that with functional medicine it’s possible to stop the autoimmune process in your body and even reverse your condition — leaving you with more energy and fewer symptoms.
+With functional medicine it’s possible to slow down the autoimmune process in your body and even reverse your condition — leaving you with more energy and fewer symptoms.

 When you look for why your body developed autoimmune disease in the first place — and you address those “why’s” — you’ll give your body the best chance to turn things around.

 That’s where your leaky gut comes into play.

 If you have an autoimmune disease you most likely have a leaky gut (even if your autoimmune condition isn’t gut related and even if you don’t have digestive symptoms).

 In fact, a leaky gut is almost always involved in the development of an autoimmune condition.
 (In other words, it’s part of the root cause).

 In his landmark 2009 study, Alessio Fasano, MD, suggested that three things must be present for an autoimmune condition to develop: a genetic predisposition (or a family history of autoimmune disorders), a trigger (like stress, an infection or a toxin), and a leaky gut.
 (1)